Hans Christian Andersen Award: Winners by country

 The winners are most often residents of Europe and North America; the first winner from outside that region was Farshid Mesghali in 1974, from Iran.
-After receiving the award. many authors and illustrators have their works gain wider recognition, particularly in the form of more translations.
-As of 2024 there have been award winners from 25 countries.
-Americans have received the most writing (6) and total (7) recipients.
-Germans have won four illustration awards.
+After receiving the award, many authors and illustrators have their works gain wider recognition, particularly in the form of more translations.
+As of 2024 there have been award winners from 29 countries.
+Americans have won the most writing awards (6) and have the most award winners (7).
+Germans have won the most illustration awards with four.